This section lists the rules and regulations and the process for the grade Placement Test at ITA.

 5. The placement test should take no longer than an hour.

-7. To take a placement test for a grade level, the student is expected to have mastered the language skill of the previous grade levels and also meet the age criteria.
+7. To take a placement test for a grade level, the student is expected to have mastered the language skill of the previous two grade levels and also meet the age criteria.

-For example, to take a placement test for grade 3, the student must be 8 years old by the cutoff date and should have mastered the skills specified for Grade 1 and Grade 2.
+8. For example, to take a placement test for grade 3, the student must be 8 years old by the cutoff date and should have mastered the skills specified for Grade 1 and Grade 2.

 2. What does ITA expect from the parents to help prepare their students for the Placement Test?